pranavambadkar/NetBuzz/README.md

 # NetBuzz

 NetBuzz is an innovative social media web application that has revolutionized the way people connect, communicate, and share their thoughts and ideas online.
 It is similar to Twitter.
+This project includes the OAuth using Google.

 Key Features:
 1. Create and customize Posts